jwuensche/AIApplicationDataManagement/presentation.md

 #### Natural Language Interfaces
 - Idea of using AI to interpret NL questions or requests and react accordingly
-- quite old concept improved by modern hardware and technology
+- Quite old concept improved by modern hardware and technology

 #### Machine Learning in Databases
-- machine learning methods on data
+- Machine learning methods on data
 - e.g. *Apache MADlib*, which implements
 	+ decision trees
 	+ random forest